yingji15/yingji15.github.io/_posts/2019-09-16-regularization.md

 we wish to choose a model with a low test error

-#3.1 adjust R2
+## 3.1 adjust R2

 We can indirectly estimate test error by making an adjustment to the training error to account for the bias due to overfitting.

-#3.2 cross validation
+## 3.2 cross validation

-We can directly estimate the test error, using either a validation set approach or a cross-validation approach, as discussed in Chapter 5.
+We can directly estimate the test error, using either a validation set approach or a cross-validation approach.

+References:

+The Elements of.
+Statistical Learning: Data Mining, Inference, and Prediction.
+Second Edition.
+February 2009.
+Trevor Hastie · Robert Tibshirani.